 As the nation moves toward an energy system with higher penetrations of wind energy, it is increasingly important for grid operators to understand how they can reliably integrate large quantities of wind energy into system operations; additionally, it is important to develop capabilities that enable these new wind installations to actively improve the power quality of the electric grid.

 The program's goal in advanced grid integration is to remove barriers to wind energy grid integration and accelerate deployment to enable 20% of the nation's electricity to come from wind.
 This can be accomplished through integration studies, modeling, demonstrations, and assessments at both the transmission and distribution levels.
-To develop a renewed vision for U.S. wind power research, development, and deployment, Wind Vision, was developed to revisit the findings of the 2008 report.
+To develop a renewed vision for U.S. wind power research, development, and deployment, the program is developing a new Wind Vision to revisit the findings of the 20% Wind report.

 Research Project Highlights